MikeC-xx/K2WSBundle/USAGE.md

 Argument $params is an key-value array.

-For example, retrieve a list of orders where ContactPersonId is equal to currently logged in user:
+For example, retrieve a list of orders where ContactPersonId is equal to currently logged in user id:

 ```php
 // src/AppBundle/Controller/YourController.php